 Dr. Marko Grünhagen received his Ph.D. from the University of Nebraska-Lincoln.
-He is the Lumpkin Distinguished Professor of Entrepreneurship, Professor of Marketing and Director of the Sustainable Entrepreneurship through Education and Development (SEED) Center.
-His research interest lies in the broader area of small business marketing and retailing in an international context, and has focused most recently on motivations of franchise owner, their satisfaction with the franchisor, and the effectiveness of franchise support services.
+He serves as Professor of Marketing and the Lumpkin Distinguished Professor of Entrepreneurship.
+His research interest lies in the broader area of small business marketing and retailing in an international context.
+He is a globally recognized leader on franchising research with a long history of academic publications in top-tier marketing and business journals.

 1994 Vordiplom, Universität zu Köln, Germany